I help people, products, and organizations grow on purpose

 But if you really want to know what makes me tick?

 Advancing my design practice isn’t something I leave at work.
 I’m always pursuing a side quest or two, whether that’s designing a monster-taming RPG, advising early-stage startups, or even helping shape the curriculum for a graduate course.
-One thing is a constant—I adore learning.
-Designing for it, mentoring through it, and staying in it myself.
+Lately that's also meant showing up more in the design community.
+Speaking, writing, and eventually, I hope, authoring a book, because the best ideas don't do much good staying in my head.

 I believe in design that respects both emotion and execution, and in leadership that balances direction with spaciousness.
 As I continue to hone my leadership style, I’m learning that the real craft is knowing when to lean in, and when to step back.